-SSTL developed and delivered the first operational payload for Galileo, Europe's satellite-supported navigation programme, as part of its GIOVE-A mission launched in 2005.
+SSTL developed and delivered the first operational payload for Galileo, Europe's satellite-supported navigation programme, as part of the GIOVE-A satellite mission, launched in 2005.

-Our payload solution is based on European sourced atomic clocks, signal generators, high power TWTAs and Antennas.
+Between 2010 and 2020 SSTL supplied 34 navigation payloads for Galileo, with a payload solution based on European sourced atomic clocks, signal generators, high power TWTAs and Antennas.

 GNSS Reflectometry (GNSS-R) is an Earth observation technique that uses GNSS signals as L-Band radar sources, allowing the satellite to take measurements of ocean wind speeds, polar ice and hydrological land parameters at a higher spatial resolution and an order of magnitude lower cost than other methods.

 SSTL has pioneered the new field of GNSS-R with successful payloads on board TechDemoSat-1, DoT-1 and the NASA CYGNSS constellation, and is continuing to develop the technology and data analysis in pursuit of this new science.